 How to participate?

-Registration for miniRacecar, and/or Python Core and Racecar Challenge will open on September 18, 2023 and close on October 12, 2023.
+Registration for miniRacecar, and/or Python Core and Racecar Challenge are now closed for this year.

 2. Attending miniRacecar

 Completing miniRacecar should require approximately 70-80 hours, but this depends on many factors, such as the student’s prior knowledge and experience, his/her ability to quickly finish the system etc. The course is comprised of 5 labs at the end of which the student is asked to complete a coding activity to test his/her newly acquired knowledge.
 MiniRacecar is fully supported for distance learning and includes the simulator RacecarSim which simulates the behavior of the physical vehicle based on the student’s programming.

 Students and educators registering for miniRacecar will also have free access to BWSI Python Core course, an optional Python tutorial which students may want to complete before starting miniRacecar, depending on their level in Python.
 BWSI Python Core is considered to require an average of 20 hours if followed in its entirety.
 Only the first 2 modules of BWSI Python Core are necessary for miniRacecar.